What Happens When You Mix Adderall and Xanax?

-Xanax and Adderall are two of the most popular medications in America.
-Xanax has reached a point of such cultural dominance that The New York Times wrote of “the United States of Xanax,” and Adderall is so widely used that the Times ran an in-depth piece on “Generation Adderall.”
-Even though the two drugs have different effects for different purposes, recreational users have taken to combining them, risking two radically different but nonetheless deadly forms of drug abuse.
+Xanax and Adderall are two of the most widely prescribed (and popularly misused) psychiatric medications in America.
+Xanax has reached a point of such cultural dominance that The New York Times wrote of “the United States of Xanax,” while the ubiquity of Adderall prompted another in-depth piece on “Generation Adderall.”

 How Xanax Works

 Xanax is a commonly prescribed benzodiazepine, a type of drug that works by boosting the activity of a particular neurotransmitter in the brain.
 The neurotransmitter in question is gamma-aminobutyric acid, or GABA, for short.

 People with excessive excitatory signaling or brain activity may experience anxiety, sleep disturbances, and other conditions associated with excessive excitement in the brain.
 GABA works to inhibit such brain activity and can elicit a sense of calm and drowsiness.2 This makes Xanax an effective tool in managing issues such as generalized anxiety disorder (a condition marked by excessive apprehension and worry about everyday events) and panic disorder (recurrent and unexpected panic attacks).